-This event is focused on youth ages 12-14, and is held in June at Rock Spring 4-H Center.
+This event is focused on youth ages 12-14 as of December 31 of the New 4-H Year, and is held in June at Rock Spring 4-H Center.
 Participants experience the feel of a conference, while enjoying the "camp" activities Rock Spring 4-H Center has to offer.
 Campference features workshops about opportunities in the 4-H program and activities to energize youth that will help them learn leadership skills.